 In 1970, a pickup was wisely added to the Anadol line.
 I hear it was Borat’s preferred truck.
 In later years, the ‘Pinto’ crossflow OHC four supplanted the Kent, in 1300 and 1600cc versions.
 After 1983, a 1900cc diesel version was also offered.

 Of course, every indigenous car maker has to test its mettle with a genuine sports car.
 Anadol developed the STC-16 by itself; no Brits were invited on this project.
 ‘STC’ stood for ‘Sports Turkish Car’, but among the well-off Turkish youth that it was targeted to, it stood for “Süper Türk Canavarı” (Super Turkish Monster).
 The 1600cc Ford engine under the fiberglass body made 68 hp and propelled the STC to a top speed of 99 mph.
 Not exactly world class, but it was hot stuff in Turkey in 1973.
 Only 176 STCs were made; presumably the target demographic was a bit small still then.

 The SV-1600 station wagon appeared in 1973 too, and sported (fiberglass) bodywork quite unique to itself.
 It reflected Reliant’s Scimitar even more than the coupe and sedan.
 This was the world’s first five-door fiberglass car.

 The beginning of the end was the very unfortunately-styled A8-16 of 1981.
-Trying to emulate the Saab and Volvos of the late 70s, the A8 came off looking like something the Turkish version of the NHTSA might have built as a “safety demonstration car”, or something like that.
+Trying to emulate the Saabs and Volvos of the late 70s, the A8 came off looking like the Turkish version of what NHTSA might have built as a “safety demonstration car”, or something like that.

 Including all the Transit Connects that are exported to the US.
 So the Anadol story reflects the typical realities of globalization: only the big survive.